Jefftree/Course-Notes/f15/econ101.md

 - Oligopoly (small number of firms, either identical or differentiated products), barrier to entry
 - Monopoly (one firm solo, no close substitute), barrier to entry

 Economists use two measures of market concentration:

-- Four firm concentration ratio (Percentage of total industry sales accounted for b y  the four largest firms)
+- Four firm concentration ratio (Percentage of total industry sales accounted for by the four largest firms)
-- Herfindahl Hirschman Index (Square of percentage market share of each firm summed over largest 50 firms)
+- Herfindahl-Hirschman Index (Square of percentage market share of each firm summed over largest 50 firms)

 HHI ranges from near 0 (competitive) to 10000 (monopoly)